Japanese military currency (1894–1918): Russo-Japanese War (1904)

 The Treaty of Portsmouth formally ended the Russo-Japanese War on September 5, 1905.
 As Russo-Japanese War military bonds were not permitted to circulate in Japan, they "obtained wide currency" in Korea and Manchuria.
 When the war ended, the Yokohama Specie Bank was authorized to redeem the military notes in exchange for their own notes backed by the silver yen.
 Additional arrangements were also made to convert the notes into gold in order to target Japanese merchants in Manchuria.
-The exchange process began in 1910 which allowed Bank of Japan and eventually Bank of Chosen notes to circulate in the region.
+The exchange process began in 1910 which allowed Bank of Japan and eventually Bank of Chōsen notes to circulate in the region.
 Gold certificates were exclusively issued by the latter of these two banks by 1917, but were not popular with the Chinese who preferred silver.
 Russo-Japanese War military bonds meanwhile continued to circulate until at least 1919 with 300,000 yen reported in circulation.
 The note exchangements eventually gave rise to Japanese yen silver currency in Manchuria which was used into the 1930s.
 While "many" of the war notes were collected and destroyed by the government, others chose to keep them as victory commemorates.